-3.14 Building the Code
+3.16 Building the Code

 For a developer, the NUT build process starts with ./autogen.sh.

 This script generates the ./configure script that end users typically invoke to build NUT.
-If you are making a number of changes to the NUT source tree, configuring with the --enable-maintainer-mode flag will ensure that after you change Makefile.am, the Makefile.in and Makefile get regenerated.
-At a minimum, you will need:
+If you are making a number of changes to the NUT source tree, configuring with the --enable-maintainer-mode flag will ensure that after you change a Makefile.am, nearby Makefile.in and Makefile get regenerated.
+At a minimum, you will need at least:

 - · autoconf

 - · automake

-- · libtool
+- libtool

-- · Python
+- Python

 - Perl